treefishuk/Nomoni/docs/_getting_started/part-one-basic-web-app-with-single-module.md

 ## Step 10 : Launch App

-Add the module as a reference in the first project, build and run.
+In the presentation project add the module project as a reference.
+Then build and run.

 If the steps were successful then you should have a classic ASP .net Core App running